 Pre-administration.
-To assess immunity, nasal wash or swab and blood draws are ideal prior to vaccination.
+To assess the pre-vaccination state of the immune system, one or more saliva samples, nasal wash or swab, and blood draws are ideal prior to vaccination.

 Administration.
 Vaccination is achieved by nasal administration with the use of small (5ml to 20ml) commercial nasal sprayers.
-Depression of the sprayer top of our bottle delivers approximately 100ul of fine mist.
-This should be tested empirically by spraying into a small tube or beaker, and measuring by pipette.
+We have tried a few sources of spray bottles.
+Depression of the sprayer top of those we have tested delivers approximately 100 to 150 microliters of fine mist.
+This should be tested empirically by spraying into a small tube or beaker, and measuring the volume using a pipette.
 Dose is adjusted accordingly.
 Spray should be directed into each nostril.
-The sprayers we obtained come as a top sprayer unit, and either opaque white plastic or clear bottle.
+The sprayers we obtained come as a top sprayer unit, and either opaque white plastic, amber, or clear bottle.
 The sprayer unit stem stretches to the bottom of the bottle.
-The delivered volumes of vaccine will be in the range of 200 to 500 microliters, which is too small to be delivered reliably using the bottle.
+The delivered volumes of vaccine will be too small to be delivered reliably using the bottle.
 Therefore, we do not use the bottle for vaccination, and instead place the sprayer stem directly into the smaller vaccine vial.
-The stem of our sprayer unit is slightly longer than a 2 ml microcentrifuge tube.
+The stem of our tested sprayer units are slightly longer than a 2 ml microcentrifuge tube.
 We pipette an aliquot of vaccine into the tube, then place the stem of the sprayer into the vaccine for spray administration.